Varicocele: Causes, Symptoms, Treatment, Complications and Prevention

 Imbalance of Hormones

-When diagnosed with varicocele, there are higher levels of luteinizing hormone secretion.
+There are higher levels of luteinizing hormone secretion.
 This is an abnormality as this hormone is found in higher levels in women.

 Prevention of Varicocele